HybridizedBlott/Tekle_Thomas_COI_Bats/README.md

-# Tekle_Thomas_6210_Assignment_3
+# **Investigating the role of the *COI* in developing distinct virome profiles across various genera of bat**

-#This is a R script file, which pulls data from the NCBI nucleotide database via the entrez package, performs data cleaning/filtering, comparative training between Radial SVM and Random Forest models using a 10 - fold cross validation and finally performs a supervised clustering analysis.
+This is analysis involves pulling data from the NCBI nucleotide database via the entrez package, performing data cleaning/filtering, comparative training between Radial SVM and Random Forest models using a 10 - fold cross validation and finally a supervised clustering analysis using the most suitable machine learning model.

+This analysis sought to:
-#This analysis sought to a) identify which classifier would be more appropriate for the main objective which is b) determining if the COI gene, a gene suggested to be associated with immunogenic factors, plays a part in developing distinct viral profiles in bat genera.
+a) identify which classifier would be more appropriate for the main objective which is..
+b) determining if the COI gene, a gene suggested to be associated with immunogenic factors, plays a part in developing distinct viral profiles in bat genera.

-THIS IS NEW

-This is also a new addition to the README (COlenick F24)
+---
+**Primary Contributor**:
+- Thomas Tekle

+**Additional Contribors**:
+- Rebecca Choi